How to Create a Blog With WordPress (Tutorial)

 This is the default organization if you use WordPress.

 Blogs also have comments by default, but you can disable them quite easily if you use WordPress.

 I'll show you how to get started in the tutorial below.

-Even though a site like Blogger is free and makes setup a snap, you don't actually own the content or the site because it's hosted on Blogger's domain.
+Even though Blogger is free and makes setup a snap, you don't actually own the content or the site because it's hosted on Blogger's domain.